pumpupapp/pumpupapp.github.io/_drafts/how-pumpup-reduced-android-build-times-to-10-seconds-from-3-minutes.md

 layout: post
 title: How PumpUp Setup Buck For Android Reducing Compile Time From 3 Minutes To 10 Seconds
 author: AnthonyUccello
+meta: Beginners guide to setting up Buck for Android Studio
 ---

 1. [Intro](#intro)